 Transco Facts

-- Transco is the largest interstate pipeline in the U.S.
+• Transco is the largest volume interstate pipeline in the U.S.

-- The first delivery on Transco was in 1950.
+• The first delivery from Transco was in 1950.